 Record away from windows, fans, computers, and the crapper. 😀

 If all else fails, you can actually record under a blanket!
 It sounds crazy but works.
 Check out this hilarious demo 🙂

 Also check out this DIY booth!

-Well guys, I hope you have a better idea of how to sound proof your room..
-If you have any further questions, need some recommendations, or think I left something out, let me know!
+I hope you’ve gotten some valuable information out of this article on Acoustic Sound Treatment!
+If you have further questions, need some recommendations, or think I left something out, let me know!
 Leave a comment below or Contact me!
 I look forward to hearing from you..

 Stu is determined to provide the truth about all things audio, and strives to deliver excellent content to you the reader!
 In his spare time, he likes to fish, paint, play guitar, attend church, take photos, record videos, graphic design, and more.
 His attention to detail and perfectionist attitude are what allow him to excel, but it can be both a blessing and a hindrance at times.